 The human ankle is a complex, load-bearing joint that consists of just three bones.
 These three bones are the tibia, fibula, and talus.
 These three unique bones work in conjunction to provide the range of motion necessary to complete our daily activities such as walking, jumping, or running.
 Injuries of the ankle joint can be complex and debilitating.
 This article discusses injuries of the talar dome.
 The talar dome is the rounded portion on the top of the talus that articulates with the bones of the leg (tibia and fibula.)

-Injuries of the talar dome have been discussed in the medical literature since the mid-nineteenth century.
-In 1959, Berndt and Harty were the first to recognize the unique nature of these injuries.(1) They called these injuries transchondral fractures.
+Injuries of the talar dome were first discussed in the medical literature by Kappis in 1922.(4) In 1959, Berndt and Harty were the first to recognize the unique nature of these injuries.(5) They called these injuries transchondral fractures.
 What Berndt and Hardy described was a classification of fractures found immediately beneath the surface of the cartilage of the talar dome.
 Berndt and Hardy described four stages of transchondral fractures.

-Berndt and Hardy Classification of Talar Dome Fractures:
+Berndt and Harty Classification of Talar Dome Fractures:

 Stage I - Focal compression of the subchondral bone (bone beneath the cartilage)